Legal Advice for “Title VII” — 18 results

-Written by attorney Casey B. Green, almost 2 years ago.
+Written by attorney Casey B. Green, over 2 years ago.

 Title VII of the Civil Rights Act provides: "It shall be an unlawful employment practice for an employer to discriminate against any of his employees...because he has opposed any practice... more

-Written by attorney Brian Battaglia, about 2 years ago.
+Written by attorney Brian Battaglia, over 2 years ago.

 Under Title VII, it is illegal to retaliate against an employee for (1) opposing sexual harassment or (2) participating in an investigation concerning sexual harassment.
 These two clauses... more

-Written by attorney Rodney Mesriani, about 2 years ago.
+Written by attorney Rodney Mesriani, over 2 years ago.

 Although the Title VII of the Civil Rights Act of 1964 and the California Fair Employment and Housing Act (FEHA) share the same principle to prevent undue discrimination in the workplace... more

-Written by attorney Lori Ann Strobl, over 2 years ago.
+Written by attorney Lori Ann Strobl, almost 3 years ago.

 EMPLOYMENT: Title VII Damages per party or per claim?